 The cheese course vs. dessert debate is more heated nowadays.
 Well, here’s a cheese course disguised as dessert.
 It doesn’t exactly solve the dilemma, but it is a fun dish.
-It is also a great party-time alternative to the usual cheeseball or cheese plate.
-Adapted from a recipe in an old Taste of Home magazine.
+Santa Fe Cheesecake is also a great party-time alternative to the usual cheeseball or cheese plate.
+Adapted from a recipe in Taste of Home magazine.

 1 cup (250 mL) crushed tortilla chips

 1 lb (500 g) block cream cheese (2 packages, each 8 oz/250 g), softened

 8 oz (250 g) Monterey Jack cheese, shredded

 1 can chopped green chilies (4 oz/127 mL)

 1 tsp (5 mL) kosher salt

 1/2 tsp (2 mL) chili con carne powder